neo-project/docs/en-us/sc/tutorial.md

 A smart contract can programmed to charge a certain fee, divided into deployment costs and implementation costs.

-Deployment costs refer to the need for a developer to deploy a smart contract to the chain to pay a fee for the block chain system (currently 500 small coins).
+Deployment costs refer to the need for a developer to deploy a smart contract to the chain to pay a fee for the block chain system (currently 500 GAS).
 With execution costs, the user will pay a fee for the execution of the smart contract (for free).

 ## A simple smart contract